torproject/stem/docs/tutorials/the_little_relay_that_could.rst

   HashedControlPassword 16:E600ADC1B52C80BB6022A0E999A7734571A451EB6AE50FED489B72E3DF

-When you change your torrc you'll need to either restart Tor is issue a SIGHUP for the new settings to take effect.
+When you change your torrc you'll need to either restart Tor or issue a SIGHUP for the new settings to take effect.
 Now let's write a script that tells us how many bytes Tor has sent and received since it started.
 Note that there are a `few ways to connect to Tor <../faq.html#how-do-i-connect-to-tor>`_.
 If you're